 Close up HLODs For Reducing Draw Calls On Blueprint Objects

 The performance of VR games is often bottlenecked by the number of draw calls and HLOD proxy meshes are an effective way of reducing this number.
 Player interactable blueprint objects that have more draw calls than a standard static mesh can get very expensive when there are many of them on the screen at once.
-This is a method to minimize the effect of this by replacing these blueprint objects with higher detail HLOD proxy meshes until the player is close enough to be able to interact with them.
+This is a method to minimize the effect of this by replacing these blueprint objects with HLOD proxy meshes until the player is close enough to be able to interact with them, at which point the proxy mesh will be swapped out for the blueprint object.

 Set up an LOD0 level in the HLOD Outliner.
 Set ‘Desired Bound Radius’ to the minimum value, ‘Min Number Of Actors to Build’ to 1 and the ‘Override Draw Distance’ to an appropriate distance to swap between Proxy Mesh and Blueprint Actor.
 These settings will stop the automatic cluster generation process from adding any meshes to this LOD level except for those within HierarchicalLODVolumes.
 The next step is to build HierarchicalLODVolumes around each of the blueprint actors that you’d like to be affected by this system.